learn-co-curriculum/react-hooks-lists-and-keys/README.md

 ...

 If you came up with `.map`, awesome!
-That's the perfect tool for the job here &mdash; we've got an array of 5 strings and we want an array of 5 JSX elements instead.
+That's the perfect tool for the job here — we've got an array of 5 strings and we want an array of 5 JSX elements instead.

 Here's how we could use `.map`: